Tristanic1/Set-MailboxFolderPermissionsGUI/README.md

 ## Known issues
 1. Minimum requirement is PowerShell 3, but tested only with 5.1
 2. Does not Overwrite the existing permissions (if user has “FolderVisible”, and you grant “Editor” – the “FolderVisible” stays).
 Workaround is to Remove all existing access rights and re-add them with new rights.
+3. You cannot remove legacy users, who no longer exist in AD